nicolaus-hee/esp8266-saeco-intelia-mqtt/README.md

 * Trigger espresso button
 * Trigger large coffee button
 * Trigger tea water button
-* Communicate via MQTT for easy integration with Openhab
+* Communicate via MQTT for easy integration with openHAB

 I was inspired by [OpHaCo's smart coffee maker project](https://github.com/OpHaCo/smart_coffee_machine) and [bntdumas's "Add WiFi to your coffee machine" tutorial](http://www.bntdumas.com/2015/07/15/how-to-add-wifi-to-your-coffee-machine-part-1/) but have a slightly different model and wanted to implement it in Arduino code, not LUA.